Please help stop more corporate takeover; Politicians who sell us out.

 – – – – – – – – – – – – – – – – – — –

 The direct cost to the people of Saskatchewan, if the privatization of Sasktel (a crown corporation) goes ahead, will be huge.
 What the people have built over the decades will be sold at a fraction of its value; and people will be paying the rates charged in other provinces.
-(I just did some comparisons because of phone service for my daughter.)
+(I just did some comparisons because of phone service for a family member.)

 The CCPA graphs make it clear, and show it will be bad for the rest of Canada, too – – the private carriers will have a stranglehold on the whole country.
 Worth taking a look.
 With thanks to Simon Enoch: